diliproshitha/Agilerr/README.md

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Requirements
+You need to install latest Node and MongoDB.

+### Installation
+Visit to root folder and use command :
+'''
+npm install
+'''
+Then go to /Agilerr folder and again use npm install.